angusturner/angusturner.github.io/_posts/2017-10-30-pytorch-gaussian-mixture-model.markdown

 ### References

 For a more rigorous treatment of the EM algorithm see [1].
-For a gentle introduction to probability theory and its context in the field

-[1] Bishop, C. (2006).
+1. Bishop, C. (2006).
 Pattern Recognition and Machine Learning.
+Ch9.
-Ch9 [2] Bengio, Y., Goodfellow, I. (2016).
+2. Bengio, Y., Goodfellow, I. (2016).
 Deep Learning.

 [pytorch]: https://pytorch.org